Scotasloth/Game-Trophy-Tracker/README.md

 You will need to install the following libraries:

-pyodbc: For connecting and interacting with the Access database.
+SQLite3: For connecting and interacting with the SQLite database.

-customtkinter: For creating a modern and customizable graphical user interface (GUI).
+Kivy: For creating a modern and customizable graphical user interface (GUI).

 selenium: For automating the web browser to scrape trophy data.